Almost 150,000 new book titles and 8,000 magazines are published in the UK each year.

 - Large businesses with ‘in-house’ magazines

 Freelance editorial and proofreading work is also available if you can build up a network of contacts.
 Freelance editorial and proofreading work is also available if you can build up a network of contacts.
-Vacancies are advertised on TARGETjobs, in local and national newspapers, in relevant publications such as The Bookseller, Campaign and Print Week and in their online equivalents.
+Vacancies are advertised on TARGETjobs and in relevant publications or online equivalents such as The Publishing Post, The Bookseller, Campaign and Print Week.
 Advertised vacancies attract intense competition, so networking, job shadowing and speculative applications are advisable.
-The Writers' & Artists' Yearbook is a useful starting point to find contact details and other information about a wide range of publishing companies.
+The Writers’ & Artists’ Yearbook is a useful starting point to find contact details and other information about a wide range of publishing companies.
 Find out more about how to make speculative applications.

 Although you don’t technically need a degree to get into editorial, entry into the profession without a degree is unusual.